 Comes in several eye-melting bright colors (the better to fit in among other packs) and black.
 Made to typical Grey Ghost Gear quality, which is to say, excellent.

 A winner, and one of my favorites.
 Pricey at about $230, but definitely worth it.

 If upon viewing this pack you get a strong sense of déjà vu, you aren’t wrong.
 The Apparition bag above looks suspiciously similar to this one, but this is no copy: the Secret Weapon has been around longer than the Apparition.

 Putting all that aside, the characteristics of both are quite similar, but the Secret Weapon deviates in a couple of important ways.

 One, the Secret Weapon is not lined with loop, but it does have MOLLE webbing inside for adding additional pouches.
 Two, and far more important, the Secret Weapon makes use of a “top layer” public compartment for things like a laptop or tablet, admin gear, etc. and second private compartment that holds the gun and ammo.

 I greatly prefer this setup because I can still get into the pack for anything I want without tipping my hand should I need to.

 Like all of Eberlestock’s packs, this one is expensive by layman’s standards, around $300, but is feature rich and very well made.
 Includes a rain cover, but no extendable tail.
-This pack also has a little brother, the smaller Cherry Bomb, for very compact guns.

 5.11 Select Carry Sling Pack